CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **availability** - Data specifying which tiles/subtrees/contents are available within a single subtree.
 This helps prevent unnecessary network requests.
 * **available tile** - A tile that exists in the dataset.
 * **boolean array** - An array of boolean values.
+* **bounding volume** - The spatial extent enclosing a tile or a tile's content, as defined in the [3D Tiles specification](https://github.com/CesiumGS/3d-tiles/tree/master/specification#bounding-volumes).
 * **bitstream** - A boolean array stored as a sequence of bits rather than bytes.
 * **child subtree** - A subtree reachable from an available tile in the bottommost row of a subtree.
 * **child subtree availability** - Information about what child subtrees are available.